Quickback Docs

 defineTable vs defineResource

-• defineTable — The standard function for defining tables with CRUD routes
+• defineTable — The standard function for defining tables with generated API routes

 • defineResource — Deprecated.
 Still works but emits a warning during compilation.
 Use defineTable instead.